Br-ian/steam-workshop-notifications-discord-bot/README.md

 # Steam Workshop Notifications Discord Bot (SWNDB)

 A Discord bot which monitors the Steam Workshop and notifies users on Discord when a workshop item has updated.
-Currenty only supports ArmA 3.
+Currently, only supports ArmA 3.

 ## Features